radiomix/zipkin-infrastructure/script/README.md

 # Scripts to manipulate containers

-This directory contains bash shell scripts to manipulate docker containers.
+This directory contains bash shell scripts to manipulate docker containers used by zipkin infrastructure.
+The scripts are meant as tools called by [deploy.sh](../deploy.sh).
+We use different scripts, to perform the tasks.
 Each operation is logged locally into a logfile.
-We use different scripts, to perform the tasks.

 ### Prerequisite
-We expect, that the caller of these scripts is in the sudo group and we can call the `docker` command right from the command line.
+We expect, that the caller of these scripts is in the sudo group and is allowed to execute the `docker` command on the command line.

 All configuration variables are combined in one file `config.sh` and read by `utils.sh`.
 #### [`config.sh`](config.sh)